doctor-g/preproduction_Sp24/schedule.md

 - Read Lemarchand 6 (Communication: 9 pages)
 - Prepare a poster of the most important takeaway from the reading
 ### Meeting
+- Each group shares the outcomes from their Tuesday prototyping
 - Share posters
 - Start prototyping